What is a Provisional Driver’s License? Restrictions, Requirements, and How to Apply

 - Be 15 ½ years old or older.

 - Pass the permit test.
 Depending on where you live, you may need to complete driver education before you can take the permit test.
 You can study for your learner/permit test using our DMV prep courses.
-If you need additional information about the permit test, you can read about it here.

 - Practice for your driver’s license exam using an instructor and/or with your guardians or parents.

 - Complete the road test.
 Read our article What To Bring To Drivers Test for more info.

 - Pass a vision test to determine your visual acuity.

 While it seems like a lot to get through, you can take it one step at a time.
 Focus entirely on the one task you are currently on, whether it is preparing for the permit test, practicing for your driving test, or going to the DMV to actually take the driver’s license exam.

 If you need additional information about preparing for your permit test or getting your provisional license, visit the state-specific parts of our website for more info.